Stockfeed Insurance Australia: Cover for Feed Mills & Grain Storage

 Drought Insurance for Farms

 Index insurance is based on an agreed predetermined index that will pay out in the event of weather related or catastrophic events.
-As Index insurance does not generally require the use of claims assessors, it will allow the claims process to be much quicker and more factual for farms.
+Index insurance does not generally require the use of claims assessors so it will allow the claims process to be much quicker and more factual for farms.

 Weather index insurance is already being used by many cropping farms where the predetermined index is developed prior to the commencement of the policy.